Windows Store app Development Snack: What do you get from being a lock screen app?

-When you start with development of Windows Store apps, you may want to run tasks in the background and an important aspect of that is deciding if you want to be a lock screen app or not.
-Microsoft has a guide on this, which is ESSENTIAL reading so this post should be seen as a cheat sheet for a portion of that document.
+When you start with development of Windows Store apps, you may want to run tasks in the background, and an important aspect of that is deciding whether you want to be a lock screen app or not.
+Microsoft has a guide, which is essential reading—so this post should be seen as a cheat sheet for a portion of that document.

 Triggers

-Background tasks kick off on a trigger so what triggers can lock screen & non-lock screen apps use.
-Non-lock screen apps can run background tasks based on
+Background tasks kick off on a trigger, so what triggers lock screen and non-lock screen apps can use.
+Non-lock screen apps can run background tasks based on:

 MaintenanceTrigger | MaintenanceTrigger | It’s time for maintenance background tasks. |